shawntabrizi/shawntabrizi.github.io/_posts/2019-08-31-substrate-feeless-token-factory.md

 Using the `into_sub_account` function, we can actually use the unique module id we created to generate any number of unique `AccountIds` which can then represent the funds for each of the tokens.

-To then fund this account, we simply call the Balances module's `transfer` function, just like you would transfer to any other account:
+To then fund these accounts, we simply call the Balances module's `transfer` function, just like you would transfer to any other account:

 ```rust
 fn deposit(origin, #[compact] token_id: T::TokenId, #[compact] value: BalanceOf<T>) {